David-Hien/Unit-3/hw_float_number.md

 ```
 0.30000000000000004
 False
 ```

 ## Possible solution
-To tackle the issue, I decided to use getcontext().prec from the inbuilt decimal module to change the significant figures of the decimal value so as to prevent it from taking the incorrect digits into account.
+To tackle the issue, I decided to use getcontext().prec from the inbuilt decimal module to change the significant figures of the decimal value so as to prevent it from taking the incorrect digits into account<sup>[[1]](https://github.com/David-Hien/Unit-3/edit/main/hw_float_number.md#citation)</sup>.
 In the example below, I set the number of significant figures to 6, instead of the default value of 28.

 ## Code
 ``` python